 Today, the agency employs 15 people, including advocates, medical professionals, therapists, forensic interviewers, and administrators.
 A dedicated set of volunteers assists with office, child care and administrative duties.
 As of its 20th anniversary, SEMO-NASV had provided forensic exams and forensic interviews to more than 9,500 individuals.

-SEMO-NASV does not discriminate on the basis of race, color, national origin, religion, gender, disability, sexual orientation or age in the delivery of services.
+SEMO-NASV does not discriminate on the basis of race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender identity and expression, age, height, weight, physical or mental ability (including HIV status), veteran status, military obligations, marital status, or disability in the delivery of services.